ruitaiS/capstone-2/README.md

 #### Player Rating

-Player rating is the most obvious predictor of the winner of a match.
+Finally I looked at player rating, which is undoubtedly the most obvious predictor of who will win a match.
 Lichess uses the Glicko 2 rating system, which starts players off with a rating of 1500, adjusting it as the players play more games and accumulate more wins and losses.
 Since it is a numerical representation of a player's skill level, it is, as one might expect, a very reliable predictor of the outcome of a match.

 <div style="display: flex; justify-content: space-between; width: 100%;">
     <img src="/chess/graphs/white_vs_black_ratings.png" style="width: 45%;" alt="White vs. Black Rating" title="White vs. Black Rating"/>